maclandrol/profileNJ/README.md

         Index of the line in the gene tree file that corresponds to the current gene tree.
 Indexing start with "1" (default: 1)

 +  *-r {none,all,best}, --reroot {none,all,best}*
         Enable/Disable root mode. (default: none)
-          	* none: disable reroot mode, correct the input polytomies and return the result.
+          	- **none** : disable reroot mode, correct the input polytomies and return the result.
-          	* all: enable reroot mode, reroot the genetree at each node and return all polytomy corrected version for each rooted tree.
+          	- **all** : enable reroot mode, reroot the genetree at each node and return all polytomy corrected version for each rooted tree.
-          	* best: enable reroot mode, rerrot the genetree at each node and return all polytomy corrected version for the rooted tree with the smallest Dup-Lost score (First one if not unique).
+          	- **best** : enable reroot mode, rerrot the genetree at each node and return all polytomy corrected version for the rooted tree with the smallest Dup-Lost score (First one if not unique).

 +  *-nf, --nnflag*
         Treat negative distances as large distances (default:False).